A Guide to Buying Property

 Step 5.
 Making an offer

 Once you have found your ideal property, we will put forward an offer to the seller on your behalf, both verbally and in writing including any special conditions regarding your offer.
 We will verify with you at this time, your ability to proceed with a purchase (eg your mortgage agreement in principle).
-There are no legal obligations on either side at this stage, until contracts are signed.
+Neither side is legally bound at this point.

 Step 8.
 Conveyancing (The legal process)